Oluwafisayomi-P-Folaranmi/spring-web-applications/0x04-basic-e-commerce/0x04-Models/0x02-User_Management/0x03-User_Entity/README.md

 We have a set of addresses.
 We can use anyone of the addresses whenever we want to send purchased product to the customer.

-For the `usedCoupon`, when we realise that the user have used a particular, then we don't want the user to use it again.
+For the `usedCoupon`, when we realise that the user have used a particular coupon, then we don't want the user to use it again.

 We have created the relationships between the `User` class and the other classes: `Address`, `Coupon`,